- GRANTS & FUNDING

 My experience and skills in construction have enabled me to create a healthy lifestyle with endless opportunities to advance into a rewarding career.
 The most rewarding experience I have had in the sector is that I furthered my career to become a trades instructor to help students learn the skills and knowledge to prepare them for meaningful employment and to promote life long learning.
 My advice to someone on how to keep a job is to show the initiative to want to learn new tasks, to be willing to put an honest day’s work in and to be punctual.

-Colleen McConnell is the Director of Public Relations for the Construction Foundation of BC.
+Colleen McConnell is the Director of Communications for the Construction Foundation of BC.
 As a strategic leader and team member, she is organized and focused on reaching organizational objectives, while remaining responsive to external influences and change.
 In her previous experience as an event producer, she had the opportunity to travel and work across Canada and the US.
 Her first in-depth exposure to the industry came when she traveled to Japan with the World Skills Canada delegation to plan and activate on the event site.
 In early 2010, she joined the BC Construction Association as Director of Communications where she contributed to the launch of BidCentral, as well as many other initiatives.
 Before joining the Construction Foundation, Colleen worked for a hospitality group in Calgary Alberta, where she led a high performing event production and sales team.

 “I choose to be part of the Construction Foundation of BC because I see it as an incredible vehicle to providing many solutions to the issues we face in the industry.”